 Correct.
-Singling out this student to respond to the question forces the student to "represent" a group.
-The GSI should treat the topic in a way that does not place the burden of explanation on the African-American student.
+Singling out this student to respond to the question forces the student to represent an entire group.
+The GSI should treat the topic in a way that does not place the burden of explanation on one student because of their identity.

-No, it does not.
+▼ No, it is not.

 Incorrect.
-Singling out this student to respond to the question forces the student to "represent" a group.
-The GSI should treat the topic in a way that does not place the burden on the African-American student to give an explanation.
+Singling out this student to respond to the question forces the student to represent an entire group.
+The GSI should treat the topic in a way that does not place the burden on one student to give an explanation because of their identity.